Frequently Asked Questions

 My child is an advanced/gifted student.
 Is this program right for him/her?

-Roosevelt High School and Early College offers dual-credit courses and Advanced Placement credits/classes.
+Roosevelt High School and H-TECH offer dual-credit courses and Advanced Placement credits/classes.

-How can I help my child succeed in Early College?
+How can I help my child succeed in H-TECH?

 Continue to support and encourage your child, and talk to him/her about his college and career plans.
 The Parent Portal system allows you to check grades, assignments, homework, and attendance to help ensure your student is on track.
 Please see a counselor if you need a Parent Portal Access code!